Buda Castle is the centerpiece of Budapest Castle District and has historical monuments, Museums, and stunning views all around.

 Locally known as Budapesti Történeti Múzeum, this Budapest attraction displays artifacts and exhibits about Hungary’s long and rich history.

-Don’t miss out on the rare documents, ceramics, metalwork, textile samples, utensils, etc. which depict life in the towns of Buda, Pest, and Obuda till their unification in 1872.
+Don’t miss out on the rare documents, ceramics, metalwork, textile samples, utensils, etc., which depict life in the towns of Buda, Pest, and Obuda till their unification in 1872.

-The other highlights of the Budapest History Museum are Renaissance Room, Gothic Room, The Royal Chapel, etc.
+The other highlights of the Budapest History Museum are the Renaissance Room, Gothic Room, The Royal Chapel, etc.

 Opening hours: From Monday to Friday, the Budapest History Museum opens at 10 am and closes at 6 pm.
 On Monday, it remains closed.
 The last entry is at 5 pm.